 Is a crown the right treatment option for me?

 Any discussion on the merits of a front tooth crown requires a look at the pros and cons of a veneer vs a crown for anterior teeth.
 A veneer is a thin (0.2mm) shell that is strong and durable.
-Our office is proud to offer no-prep veneers that require minimal if any alteration to your natural tooth.
+Many cosmetic dentists offer no-prep veneers that require minimal if any alteration to your natural tooth.

-Dr. Fondriest will place the shell to the front of your tooth.
+The dentist will place the shell on the front of your tooth.
 Veneers are considered a cosmetic treatment.
 The treatment is not suitable for teeth that have significant decay or other forms of damage.

 A pretty crown can also deliver drastic cosmetic results.
 A crown completely encases a tooth in a “cap” that looks natural.
 The main difference between a crown and a veneer is that former offers more protection for the tooth.